SMetto20/shopify/README.md

 5. [Dependancies](#Dependncies)
 6. [About-author](#About-athor)
 ### Description
-Shopify is an application that provides a users with the most effective products from different online stores by utilizing a marginal benefit and cost benefit formula to achieve this.The API used is the google shopping data API whixh retrieves products from various stores.
+Shopify is an application that provides a users with the most effective products from different online stores by utilizing a marginal benefit and cost benefit formula to achieve this.The API used is the google shopping data API which retrieves products from various stores.
 ### Technology

 1. Java